-If your test system contains code modules which require a large amount of memory, configuring the code modules to execute out-of-process allows the code modules to access a separate memory space from the TestStand process itself.
+If your test system contains code modules which require a large amount of memory, configure the code modules to execute out-of-process to access a separate memory space from the TestStand process itself.
 This increases the amount of memory available to the code modules and lessens the likelihood that an out-of-memory error will occur during execution.

 In TestStand 2014 and newer, you can configure a test sequence to execute out-of-process in a separate instance of TestStand running on the same computer, which allows the sequence to access a separate memory space from the original TestStand process.
 You can also use this approach to execute a sequence in the opposite bitness of TestStand, although this approach requires both 32-bit and 64-bit TestStand to be installed on the computer.
-For information on configuring a sequence to execute out-of-process, refer to the KnowledgeBase article Executing Cross-Bitness Sequence Calls in TestStand.
+For information, refer to Execute TestStand Sequence Across Bitness.